CNES/pepsal/README.md

 The easiest way to setup the rules is to have a dedicated chain executing the *tproxy* action and filter incomming packets to redirect them to this chain.
-Using conntrack's `ct` actions also enables tracking of which connections went into PEPSal and which didn't so it's possible to avoid a RST in case connections limits are to be implemented.
+Using conntrack's `ct` actions also enables tracking of which connections went into PEPsal and which didn't so it's possible to avoid a RST in case connections limits are to be implemented.

 An example configuration file for nftables could look like: